Department of Physician Assistant Studies

 Academic Dismissal – Required to Withdraw for Academic Reasons (RWAR)

 Health Science Professional Students (HESP) in the Master of Physician Assistant Studies Program must achieve a cumulative GPA of 2.800 by the end of the second term in the program and maintain a cumulative GPA of 2.800 each term thereafter.
-In addition, students are subject to RWAR for any course required for the MPA degree with a final grade below a C (C-, D+, D, F) or an unsatisfactory grade (U, UNC, ADW, WA or WF).
-The Office of the Registrar (OTR) and the Office of Student Financial Aid (OSFA) monitor the program academic requirements at the end of each term (fall, spring and summer).
-Students who do not meet these academic requirements are academically dismissed by the college (coded as RWAR by OTR) and their record coded as failure to maintain Satisfactory Academic Progress (SAP) by the Office of Student Financial Aid (OSFA).
+In addition, students are subject to RWAR for any course required for the MPA degree with a final grade below a C (C-, D+, D, F) or an unsatisfactory grade (U, UNC, ADW, WA, or WF).
+The Office of the Registrar (OTR) and the Office of Student Financial Aid (OSFA) monitor the program's academic requirements at the end of each term (fall, spring and summer).
+Students who do not meet these academic requirements are academically dismissed by the college (coded as RWAR by OTR), and their records are coded as failure to maintain Satisfactory Academic Progress (SAP) by the Office of Student Financial Aid (OSFA).

-Undergraduate students in the Physician Assistant Studies Program must meet requirements listed above to continue in the Physician Assistant Studies Program.
-Student that are not allowed to continue in the Physician Assistant Studies Program but remain in good standing at the university as undergraduate students, may be allowed to continue with their undergraduate degree course of study.
+Undergraduate students in the Physician Assistant Studies Program must meet the requirements listed above to continue in the Physician Assistant Studies Program.
+Students who are not allowed to continue in the Physician Assistant Studies Program but remain in good standing at the university as undergraduate students may be allowed to continue with their undergraduate degree course of study.

-Satisfactory Academic Progress: there are other SAP conditions for which students are responsible and are applied to all students in this program, both professional and undergraduate.
+Satisfactory Academic Progress: There are other SAP conditions for which students are responsible and apply to all students in this program, both professional and undergraduate.
 Refer to the complete SAP policy on the OSFA website.

 RWAR/SAP Appeal Process

-Per the PA Student Handbook, all appeals to decisions made by the PA Progress and Promotion Committee for not meeting the Academic or Professional Standards of the program must be submitted in writing to the dean of the College of Health Sciences within three business days.
+Per the PA Student Handbook, the initial appeal of decisions made by the PA Progress and Promotion Committee for not meeting the Academic or Professional Standards of the program must be submitted in writing to the dean of the College of Health Sciences within three business days.
 This may be done by letter or emailed to the dean.
-At this time, the dean, or appointed designee, or a panel, hears the appeal.
+The dean, appointed designee, or a panel, hears the appeal.

-Students subject to RWAR/SAP may appeal both RWAR/SAP by sending one form, which addresses both RWAR and SAP issues.
+Students subject to RWAR/SAP by the university may appeal both RWAR/SAP by sending one form, which addresses both RWAR and SAP issues.
 The Academic Censure Appeal form is mandatory and located on the Marquette Central academic forms website.
-The form includes all of the required information students must submit to have their appeal reviewed.
+The form includes all the required information students must submit for their appeal to be reviewed.

-• The form is submitted according to the instructions on the form for initial review for completeness.
-Completed appeal forms are then forwarded to the chair of the Department of Physician Assistant Studies.
-The department chair, in consultation with the Progress and Promotion Committee, has the final decision on all RWAR/SAP appeals.
+- The form is submitted according to the instructions on the form for initial review for completeness.
+Completed appeal forms are then forwarded to the program director of the Department of Physician Assistant Studies.
+The program director, in consultation with the Progress and Promotion Committee, has the final decision on all RWAR/SAP appeals.

-• Should students not fulfill all of their academic obligations as outlined in the academic probation plan, their performance is evaluated by the committee and a determination is made as to whether the College Academic Alert (see below) process is implemented; however, they are again coded with SAP for that term.
+- Should students not fulfill all of their academic obligations as outlined in the academic probation plan, their performance is reevaluated by the committee; however, they are again coded as SAP for that term.

-• Students whose appeal is denied or do not appeal, are dropped from all classes in which they are subsequently registered.
+- Students whose appeal is denied or who do not appeal, are dropped from all classes in which they are subsequently registered.

 Academic performance is monitored carefully by the Progress and Promotion Committee of the Department of Physician Assistant Studies Program.
-Students failing to maintain steady progress or failing to demonstrate adequate academic progress at midterm, as defined earlier above, are barred from future registration in the program and placed on College Academic Alert (CAA).
+Students who fail to maintain steady progress or demonstrate adequate academic progress at midterm, will meet with the Progress Promotion Committee to determine a corrective plan.

-Within a term where remediation is required, students who fail to comply with the remediation standards outlined in the PA Program and Clinical Handbooks are placed on College Academic Alert (CAA).
-All students where conditions of probation have been established are subject to Progress and Promotion Committee review and possible dismissal (Required to Withdraw for Unsatisfactory Degree Progress - RWDP) should they fail to fulfill the conditions.
+Within a term where remediation is required, students who fail to comply with the remediation standards outlined in the PA Program Didactic and Clinical Handbooks are subject to probation and possible dismissal.
+All students who have had conditions of probation established are subject to Progress and Promotion Committee review and possible dismissal (Required to Withdraw for Unsatisfactory Degree Progress - RWDP) should they fail to fulfill the conditions.
 It is possible that students may be dismissed from the program for academic reasons even though the student’s cumulative GPA exceeds 2.800.
-Students concerned about their academic progress should consult the remediation protocol and academic progress section defined in the PA Program Handbook.
+Students concerned about their academic progress should consult the remediation protocol and academic progress section defined in the PA Program Handbooks.

-Students are notified of the Progress and Promotion Committee’s decision by email and of the appeal process.
-Undergraduate students who are not allowed to continue in the Physician Assistant Studies Program, but remain in good standing at the university, may be allowed to continue in their undergraduate degree course of study.
+Students are notified of the Progress and Promotion Committee’s decision by email along with the appeal process.
+Undergraduate students who are not allowed to continue in the Physician Assistant Studies Program but remain in good standing at the university may be allowed to continue in their undergraduate degree course of study.

 Academic Dismissal – Professional Integrity